-Flow analyzed the new method signature and automatically registered \$newPost as a required argument for createAction.
-Because no such argument was passed to the action, the controller exits with an error.
+Flow analyzed the new method signature and automatically registered SnewPost as a required argument for

 So, how do you create a new post?
 You need to create some HTML form which allows you to enter the post details and then submits the information to the createAction.
 But you don't want the controller rendering such a form - this is clearly a task for the view!